sennaBruno/Currency-Reduction-Calculator/README.md

 The application exposes the following API endpoints:

--   `GET /api/exchange-rate`: Fetches the latest exchange rate (specific currencies might depend on implementation).
+-   `GET /api/exchange-rate`: Fetches the latest exchange rate
 -   `GET /api/exchange-rates?from=EUR&to=BRL`: Fetches the exchange rate between specified `from` and `to` currencies.
--   `GET /api/exchange-rate-metadata`: Provides metadata related to the exchange rates (e.g., available currencies, last updated time - exact details may vary).
+-   `GET /api/exchange-rate-metadata`: Provides metadata related to the exchange rates

 ## Technology Stack